-Choose a hero in your community, in your family, in chemistry, or another subject your class is exploring.
-Then, create a poster, flyer, slide show, web site, or other media resource to educate your classmates on this hero and how their actions are, or were, heroic.
+Choose a hero in your family or community, in chemistry or another vocation, or even a hero from history.
+Conduct research about this person and their actions or interview them firsthand.
+Then, create a poster, flyer, slide show, web site, or other media resource to educate others on this hero and how their actions are, or were, heroic.

 Often times we use the words “hero” and “idol” interchangeably when referring to someone famous.
 What differentiates a hero from an idol?
 Who are your heroes?
 Be prepared with sample heroes and idols to help the conversation get started.
 Provide short essays, videos, or news articles of people from both categories.
 Engage students in a conversation of some of the most famous heroes of the past and present.